Beasta2768/Final-Year-Project/Logbook.md

 ## Week 6 (21/10/24) !!!
 ### Lecture & Seminar
-- Seminar
+- Seminar Advice:
 	- Stick to Gannt chart for project coding
-	- use library to get access to research papers
+	- Use the Library to get access to research papers

 ### Project Development (23-24/10/24)
+- continued to work on familiarising myself with tailwind, converting previous personal react projects using bootstrap to tailwind
 ### Advanced web development
+We covered services

 ## Week 7 (28/10/24) !!!
 ### Lecture & Seminar